Alexanderfrs/Simple-chatbot/README.md

 Codecademy chatbot project that takes in user utterances and generates responses with regular expression matching

-This implementation of a closed-domain chatbot simulates a restaurant waiter that provides basic informtion about the menu on offer.
+This implementation of a closed-domain chatbot simulates a restaurant waiter that provides basic information about the menu on offer.
 The class has several methods that can be called depending on which direction the user's input takes the conversation.
 There are 3 essential components to the chatbot:

 intent classification
 entity recognition